mlchandler/wbc_sustained_obs/README.md

 `Fig1.m`, `Fig1_panels.m`, `Fig2.m`, `Fig3.m`, `Fig4.m`, and `Fig5.m` are the scripts used to produce the figures in the submitted manuscript.

+`FigS1.m`, `FigS2.m`, and `FigS3.m` are the scripts used to produce the figures in the supporting information.

 The `additional_functions` folder includes my functions I have used in the above scripts.
 In particular the function `XAA_processing.m` contains the bulk of the methodology (correcting for individual transect path differences, extending observations in depth, and producing regular monthly time series).
 Other functions I have used include those from [TEOS-10](http://www.teos-10.org/) and [MATLAB File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/) - please contact me for specifics.

 ### Contact: